Table of Contents

 You can use Hanlon’s razor by not assuming there is malice, but trying to find an explanation that is more plausible.
 There are usually better explanations than “This person is out here to hurt me”.

 As a Scrum master, I have interactions with all layers of the business.
-Other development teams, the management team, stakeholders.
+Other development teams, the management team, and stakeholders.
 They all make decisions based on their own knowledge and opinions.
 In your career, there will be decisions that will have a negative impact on you or your team.

 In some cases, it can be easy to think someone’s intent has malice.
 Let’s take a look at this Hanlon’s razor example, another development team has made a decision in their architecture that really negatively impacts your team.
 It might be easy to reach the conclusion they have just done it on purpose because they just don’t care about other teams.

 With Hanlon’s razor, you can take a look at the different sides of the same coin.
 Try to take a look at the decision from their side.
 Are they really there to hurt your team?
-Or can this be explained by “incompetence”.
+Or can this be explained by “incompetence”?
 The other team might not know this impacts you, they might have thought of it and there are other things that are more important, etc. I have learned over the years this kind of situation almost never comes down to malice.
 If you look at your own day-to-day life, you will see other Hanlon’s razor examples.

 Realizing that there usually is no ill intent in this kind of situation really helps me to stay positive.
 Other people or teams are not out there to hurt you on purpose.
 Instead of staying in this negative mindset “I can’t believe they did this”, you can focus your energy on the things that matter!

 What do you think of Hanlon’s razor?
 Can you use it in your day-to-day work?
 It has worked wonders for me, and my positive outlook on the day.
 Does it have the same effect on you?
 Let me know in the comments down below!